lhbikos/ReCenterPsychStats/docs/04-tOneSample.md

             normtest.W             normtest.p
   0.772806906937811733   0.000000000006195409
 ```
-The skew value is -9.84 and far exceeds the absolute value of 3.
-The skew.2SE is -2.164 (larger than the absolute value of 2.0) is consistent.
-Thus, we might have some concern about skew.
+The skew value is -.0984 is well below the absolute value of 3.
+The skew.2SE of  -2.164 (larger than the absolute value of 2.0) is a bit discrepant and suggests a negative skew.
+Thus, we want to remain open to the possibility of skew.

-The kurtosis value is -7.410 and is below the absolute value of 10.
-The kurt.2SE value is -8.212 which is substantially larger than the absolute value of 2.0.
-Thus, we are similarly concerned about kurtosis.
+The kurtosis value is -0.074 and is below the absolute value of 10.
+The kurt.2SE value is -0.082 which is below the absolute value of 2.0.
+The data does not appear to be kurtotic.

-The Shapiro Wilk test value is 7.728 (*p* < 0.001).
+The Shapiro Wilk test value is 0.7728 (*p* < 0.001).
 This significant value suggests a distribution that is not normally distributed.

 #### Conduct a one sample *t* test (with an effect size) {-}